Amelia International Conservation Studies

 Summary of Lecture Content:

-1. Presentation of the course and program of lectures and Tour of Amelia.
+1. Presentation of the course and program of lectures and a tour of Amelia.

 2. From Nuragic to Roman architecture